VIAME/VIAME/README.md

 kitware/viame:gpu-all-models-latest

 This is the image used in the web server, and is compiled every week.
-It contains a VIAME desktop (not web) installation in /opt/noaa/viame
+Within the container, it contains a VIAME desktop (not web) installation in the folder /opt/noaa/viame with most models turned on (so it is quite large, 10 Gb).

 Additional images will be available in the future besides a version with all models.